 Leadership in Agriculture and Natural Resources — Enthusiasm in the making

-Matthew Bordon is a student in UF’s Doctor of Plant Medicine program, a multidisciplinary program that has given him the ability to comfortably engage with the public on almost any topic.
-Bordon communicates with the public about insect pests, pollinators and plant diseases in home gardens and farms.
+Matthew Borden is a student in UF’s Doctor of Plant Medicine program, a multidisciplinary program that has given him the ability to comfortably engage with the public on almost any topic.
+Borden communicates with the public about insect pests, pollinators and plant diseases in home gardens and farms.

 “Bugs and plants are vitally important.
 It only takes a little bit of exposure to help most kids see that,” said Borden.